njustesen/TRTS/starcraft/protoss.md

 ### Probe

+- _Hovering_.
-_Resource gathering_: Probes can collect 1 mineral (max. one per mineral field) or 1 gas (requires an assimilaor) in the income phase.
+- _Resource Gathering_: Probes can collect 1 mineral (max. one per mineral field) or 1 gas (requires an assimilaor) in the income phase.
-_Warping_: Probes can warp in a building by paying its cost.
+- _Warping_: Probes can warp in a building by paying its cost.
 Warped-in buildings cannot be used before the Deployment phase.
 Buildings with the _powered_ ability requires a Pylon under control to be present in the area.

 ### High Templar

-High Templars are spell casters and can cast one of the following spells per turn:
+High Templars can cast one of the following spells per turn (two with the Khaydarin Amulet upgrade):

 _Psionic Storm_ (researched at Templar Archives): During combat, target up to four small, three medium, or two large units of the same type.
 Target units are dealt 2 damage (ignoring armor) for units with speed 0-2 and 1 damage (ignoring armor) to units with speed 3+.
 Psionic Storm is not stackable so casting more than one on the same target in the same combat does not cause more damage.
 Psionic Storm does not damage units under a Stasis Field.